HeXiao2001/HeXiao2001.github.io/source/_posts/HX20251117HEProOE.md

 Building upon our previous work with ProOE, we are thrilled to introduce the **Hyperedge-Enhanced Probabilistic Optimal Estimation (HEProOE)** method.
 This advanced model addresses a key limitation in mobility-based community detection: the fragmentation of large, semantically consistent areas.
 HEProOE integrates hyperedges to represent these "Indivisible Regions" (IRs), ensuring that the detected communities are not only structurally sound but also functionally coherent.

 - **Paper:** The full manuscript is currently in production.
-- **GitHub Repository:** The data and code can be requested from the corresponding author or the first author.
+- **GitHub Repository:** The data and code can be requested from me.

 ---